 The Dutch are great when it comes to making themselves understood in many different languages.
 It is a skill that is ingrained in our culture.
 We are taught a second language at an early age and are used to speaking foreign languages.

-I hope you enjoyed the article and that you now understand a lot better why the Dutch are so good at speaking a foreign language.
+I hope you enjoyed the article and now understand better why the Dutch are so good at speaking a foreign language.